CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

     ```
     Using multiprocessing, you can fully utilize multiple CPU cores for CPU-bound tasks since each process operates independently.
 * Other Python Implementations:
-  If the GIL is a significant limitation, you can consider using other Python implementations like Jython (Python for the JVM) or IronPython (Python for .NET), which do not have a GIL and can achieve true parallelism with threads.
+  If the GIL is a significant limitation, you can consider using other Python implementations like Jython
+  (Python for the JVM) or IronPython (Python for .NET), which do not have a GIL and can achieve true parallelism with
+  threads.
   However, these implementations are less commonly used and have different ecosystems from CPython.
 * C Extensions:
   For performance-critical sections of code, you can write C extensions, which can release the GIL during computation.
-This allows you to take advantage of multi-core processors in Python, but requires writing C code and managing the interaction between Python and C.
+  This allows you to take advantage of multicore processors in Python, but requires writing C code and managing the
+  interaction between Python and C.

 ---